Quantum metrics from length functions on quantum groups: Introduction

 \subsubsection{Acknowledgements}

-The authors would like to thank Jens Kaad for his valuable insights and many interesting discussions, { Christian Voigt for reminding them about the importance of understanding basic examples and Dimitris M.~Gerontogiannis and Bram Mesland for asking interesting questions and pointing out the new approach in \cite{GerontogiannisMesland2025}.}
+The authors would like to thank Jens Kaad for his valuable insights and many interesting discussions, { Christian Voigt for reminding them about the importance of understanding basic examples and Dimitris M.~Gerontogiannis and Bram Mesland for asking interesting questions and pointing out the new approach in \cite{GerontogiannisMesland2025}.} Lastly, they would like to thank the anonymous referee for their thorough reading of the paper and many helpful comments.

-The authors gratefully acknowledge the financial support from the Independent Research Fund Denmark through grant no.~9040-00107B, 7014-00145B and 1026-00371B {and from the the European Commision through the MSCA Staff Exchanges grant no.~101086394.
+The authors gratefully acknowledge the financial support from the Independent Research Fund Denmark through grant no.~9040-00107B, 7014-00145B and 1026-00371B {and from the European Commision through the MSCA Staff Exchanges grant no.~101086394.
 The first named author was supported by The Research Council of Norway project 324944.